Lily Peacock

 Lily Peacock (born 10 July 2005) is an Australian professional rugby league footballer who currently plays for the North Queensland Cowboys in the NRL Women's Premiership.

 Background

-Peacock was born on the Gold Coast, Queensland and raised in Mackay, Queensland, where she played her junior rugby league for the Proserpine Brahmans.
+Peacock was born on the Gold Coast, Queensland and raised in Proserpine, where she played her junior rugby league for the Proserpine Brahmans.

 Playing career

 Early years

 In 2022, Peacock played for the Mackay Cutters under-19s and represented the Queensland Country under-17 side.

 2023

 In 2023, Peacock began the season playing for the Cutters under-19s side before moving up to their QRL Women's Premiership team, playing three games.

 On 23 May, she signed a development contract with the North Queensland Cowboys.
 On 13 July, she came off the bench for Queensland under-19 in their 20–14 win over New South Wales, running for 107 metres.

 In Round 7 of the 2023 NRL Women's season, she made her NRLW debut for the Cowboys in a 48–16 loss to the St George Illawarra Dragons.